 Part 3, Question 3

 Assume you want to invest in one of the industries included in the dataset (i.e., buy stock in all companies in one industry).
-Which industries do you think will offer the highest and lowest return in 2016?
-Which industries will provide the safest and riskiest return in 2016?
+Which industries do you think will offer the highest and lowest return on equity in 2016?
+For each industry, plot ROE by year, and superimpose a trend line.
 Does removing outliers change your opinion?

 Provide one or more graphics that support your arguments.